Skip to main content

 You can toggle between the blocks by using the toggle icon on the mobile app.

-You can add prefix's to the names of your paddocks to help distinguish between blocks in your reports.
-See our Prefix article for more.
+See our Prefix article for steps on how to make your blocks distinctive.
+You can add prefixes to the names of your paddocks, different colours or paddock descriptions to help distinguish between blocks in your reports.

 Click on the down arrow next to your farm name.